hybridgroup/gocv/README.md

 #### Download OpenCV 3.3 and OpenCV Contrib Modules

-Download the source code for OpenCV's master branch from [https://github.com/opencv/opencv](https://github.com/opencv/opencv) and extract it to the directory `C:\opencv\opencv-3.3.1`
+Download the source code for the latest OpenCV release from [https://github.com/opencv/opencv/archive/3.3.1.zip](https://github.com/opencv/opencv/archive/3.3.1.zip) and extract it to the directory `C:\opencv\opencv-3.3.1`

-Download the source code for OpenCV Contrib master branch from [https://github.com/opencv/opencv_contrib](https://github.com/opencv/opencv_contrib) and extract it to the directory `C:\opencv\opencv_contrib-3.3.1`
+Download the source code for the latest OpenCV Contrib release from [https://github.com/opencv/opencv_contrib/archive/3.3.1.zip](https://github.com/opencv/opencv_contrib/archive/3.3.1.zip) and extract it to the directory `C:\opencv\opencv_contrib-3.3.1`

 Create the directory `C:\opencv\build` as the build directory.